unixorn/tumult.plugin.zsh/README.md

 * lockscreen - lock the screen
 * mkdmg - Makes a .dmg file from a directory
 * mkicns - Creates an .icns file from an image file
+* naptime - Put the machine to sleep
 * osx-frontmost-app - Shows what application is Frontmost.
 * pbcurl - curl the address in the clipboard.
 From Ryan Tomayko's [dotfiles](https://github.com/rtomayko/dotfiles)
 * pbindent - Indent the contents of the clipboard 4 spaces.
 With -o, write result to standard output instead of to the clipboard From Ryan Tomayko's [dotfiles](https://github.com/rtomayko/dotfiles)